Nutrition Intuition: Can you Trust Your Gut to Guide Your Appetite?

 Emotional factors such as stress, anxiety, and mood can significantly impact gut function as they can lead to physical responses in the gut, such as changes in motility and secretion, which can in turn disrupt the balance of hunger and fullness cues, causing overeating or under-eating.
 Emotional factors can also trigger inflammatory responses in the gut, and when the gut is in a state of distress, it can send signals to the brain that may further affect mood and behaviour.

-In summary, when you experience disruption in the gut-brain connection, whether that is due to disregarding your body's natural appetite cues, or other factors, this can lead to alterations in appetite and eating habits can become chaotic and less intuitive.
+When you experience disruption in the gut-brain connection, whether that’s due to ignoring your body's natural appetite cues or other factors, this can lead to alterations in appetite.
+When eating habits can become chaotic and less intuitive this may lead you to believe you can’t trust yourself around food.

-Now you understand more about the biological and neurochemical aspects of appetite regulation, and looked at where things can go awry, can you use this knowledge to help you better address the potential factors in the way of you following your Gut?
+Now you understand more about the biological and neurochemical aspects of appetite regulation and where things can go awry, can you use this knowledge to help you on your journey to rebuilding a trusting connection with your body and food?